 Is this really the time to be discussing the possibility of even higher university tuition fees?
 BBC’s Newsnight on Monday evening opened an interesting can of educational worms.

-One reason why the government has capped university tuition fees at £9,000 a year in England is to protect the Treasury; higher fees mean bigger loans and so more losses.
+One reason why the government has capped university tuition fees at £9,000 a year in England is to protect the Treasury; to paraphrase a close friend of mine, who runs an online loan program, higher fees mean bigger loans and so more losses.
 If universities were to share some risk, the Treasury might allow them to charge more.

 There’s no doubt in our minds that mobile technologies will continue to have a massive impact on how students learn.
 The clever bit is how they blend with face-to-face learning opportunities to enhance the whole learning experience.